Adlai-1/Emoji-Invader/README.md

 # Emoji-Invader
-A 2-D game built with Python not because I'm interested in game development.
+A 2-D game built with Python.

+# Purpose for the Project
 I only wanted a practical understanding into how Classes are used in real problem solving situations.

+# Modules
 Used the Pygame module to build this game.
 You need to know this lol!

+# Note
 Feel free to look at the code and drop me a comment.
 You can also decide to fork it and make changes to it to make it better.